 The mouse pointer and cursor in Windows 10 are very important aspects of the operating system.
 This can be said for other operating systems as well, so in truth, they are not unique to Windows.
-Many users of the popular operating system may have no idea of some of the customization can perform on the mouse pointer and the cursor.
+Many users of the popular operating system may have no idea of some of the customization that can perform on the mouse pointer and the cursor.
 If you’re someone who is sick and tired of looking at the same old thing every day, then continue reading.

-OK, so the mouse pointer and cursor are basic and doesn’t require change.
+OK, so the mouse pointer and cursor are basic and don’t require change.
 However, a few things can be altered where these tools are concerned.
 You see, folks can change the size of the pointer, and the color of the cursor if they so wish.
-You’ll likely won’t do this, of course, but should the need ever arise, then after reading this article, you will have the knowledge and the know-how to complete the task.
+You’ll likely wont do this, of course, but should the need ever arise, then after reading this article, you will have the knowledge and the know-how to complete the task.

 1] Change the default size of the mouse pointer